30 of the most romantic restaurants London has to offer

 Book now: City Social

-Book now: Hutong
+Book now: Ting Restaurant

 Thinking of popping the big question to your other half?
 We've selected a special list of the best restaurants in London for marriage proposals - guaranteed to make your big night go smoothly.